Winter Sale is here! Get 15% off with code SNOW15. Offer ends December 31, SHOP NOW.

 • Regular exercise improves circulation and digestion

-• Herbal teas like peppermint, chamomile, ginger, turmeric, and fennel aid digestion and helps process gas.
+• Herbal teas like peppermint, chamomile, ginger, turmeric, and fennel aid digestion and help process gas.
 Dandelion tea can also help with water retention

 • Peppermint oil is a natural antispasmodic, relaxing intestinal muscles to ease gas and bloating